Blog Post December 5, 2025 | 15 minute read

 If your system offers strong APIs, supports microservices integration and allows modular deployment of new features, you are in good shape.

-If your PIM requires significant customization for basic integrations or forces you to use bundled solutions for every function, you are dealing with a monolithic approach that will limit your future flexibility.
+If your PIM requires significant customization for basic integrations or forces you to use bundled solutions for every function, you are dealing with a monolithic approach that will reduce your data quality and limit your future flexibility.

 What specific AI capabilities should I prioritize in my PIM strategy?